NSkye/react-time-formatter/README.md

   }}
 </Interval>
 ```
-_For 80 minutes will correctly output → 80:00_
+_For 80 minutes will correctly render → 80:00_

  **✅ Also correct:**
 Use units that are gonna be used under either condition: